-Owner and principal, Renee Weisman, is the author of Winning in a Man’s World, 5 Ways to Get a Man to Listen and 7 Steps to Bragging the Right Way.
+Owner and principal, Renee Weisman, is the author of Winning in a Man’s World, 5 Ways to Get a Man to Listen, 7 Steps to Bragging the Right Way, and Why Hillary Lost.
 She is a featured writer for Excelle, Smallbizlink, Scientista Magazine and the Poughkeepsie Journal.
 Renee was a Distinguished Engineer and Director of Engineering at IBM Corporation prior to retiring.
 Her nearly 40 year career included executive/ technical leadership positions.
 Having been one of the first women engineers, managers, and executives in the heavily male dominated engineering field, she learned by “living it” how to capitalize on gender differences for individual and organizational profitability, especially during challenging times.
 She can help your firm do the same.

 As a scientist, Renee’s classes provide hands-on exercises participants can use over and over again to perfect their skills.
 She also provides seminar to better prepare college students for corporate life.